 (5) Sasha, whom I regard as a friend and vice versa, characterizes me as being “disrespectful to women.”
 That’s a sloppy and unsupportable thing to say.
 I challenge her to make that case in print.
 I asked Sasha to explain this yesterday and she said it’s not so much me as my allowing HE commenters (another wolf pack) to say shitty, sexist things about this or that actress.
 (Example: LexG referring to Amy Adams as “Grandma Adams.”)
 She also says I’m disrespectful to the disabled, and that is also bullshit despite what the p.c. brownshirts (two of the most prominent being Anthony Breznican and Guy Lodge) said at the time of the Manchester, Connecticut theatre-noise episode that I posted about last October.
 (I was told by the son of a person who was there that the person making noises sounded like a duck or a platypus, and I made the mistake of mentioning this in a comment thread, not in the article itself.)

-(6) The most disparaging comments about the Oscar-blogging set come from (a) Nikki Finke (who claims that everyone except for Deadline‘s Pete Hammond are “non-entities, charging $20 for ads“) and (b) an Oscar consultant who says “if you thrown them some shekels, they’ll leave you alone.”
+(6) The most disparaging comments about the Oscar-blogging set come from (a) Nikki Finke (who claims that everyone except for Deadline‘s Pete Hammond are “non-entities, charging $20 for ads“) and (b) an Oscar consultant who says “if you throw them some shekels, they’ll leave you alone.”

 (7) The last 13 paragraphs about what Kachka observed during his visit to the Santa Barbara Film Festival earlier this month.
 The last seven graphs are entirely about what happened at the after-party for SBIFF honoree Cate Blanchett.
 I respect and appreciate Boris’s scrupulous recounting of the particulars.